 Architect: Ellis Construction.

-- The new building was built between the church constructed in 1912 and the rectory constructed in 1949 which sit at different elevations.
+The new building was built between the church constructed in 1912 and the rectory constructed in 1949, both of which sit at different elevations.
 Creating a complimentary façade that ties the two existing buildings and the new building together was quite the undertaking due to the different time periods in which the church and rectory were built.

-- Creating a bright and airy facility enhancing the social opportunities that will take place in the building.
-Because the center is sitting between two buildings made it impossible to put in traditional windows thus designing an octagon shaped cupola met this need and desire for admitting natural light in the space.
+Creating a bright and airy facility enhancing the social opportunities that will take place in the building was of high importance.
+Because the center is sitting between two buildings, it was impossible to put in traditional windows thus designing an octagon shaped cupola to meet the need and desire for admitting natural light in the space.
 The cupola continues the same design scheme that is found throughout the church, further blending the old and new buildings.